 We discussed two countries which are currently in focus of international investment community.
 Although Ukraine and Romania had a similar starting point in terms of history and educational base, the software development outsourcing directions differed greatly depending on how the opportunities were embraced and strategies employed by the key factors.
 When reviewing these factors, it becomes apparent that favorable and timely governmental policies still play a significant role in enhancing the state’s image needed for international investment and for normal functioning of domestic industry players.
 In this regard, our country can learn from regional leaders, which in turn emulated best practices of mature international IT nations.
 First, clear-cut and balanced state tactic is needed in Ukraine to support the forever changing market, that, on one side, has a critical set of attraction factors, but, on the other, experiences the weak business environment.
 Then, links with international markets can be easier achieved due to the enhanced credibility rating.
 Thus, the work is to be done in two fronts: domestic and international, because a combination of strong players both local and foreign-owned ones poses as a more beneficial for the country’s economy as a whole.

 While international companies serve as drivers most of the time, local firms are perceived as necessary for the development of high-value-added national products required to maintain competitiveness in the future.
 While Ukraine costs are better in terms of market size, wages level, and potential for growth, it still has to catch up with Romania when it comes to effective policies in education, services, and infrastructure to maintain favorable local and international demands.
 Therefore, the opportunity to succeed is to be caught when it comes.

 We were focused on giving you a general concept of IT market in both countries and not convincing you to choose one or another.
-Follow Diceus blog to regularly get fresh waves of IT news.
+Follow DICEUS blog to regularly get IT news.